floriank/blog/content/post/the-steel-industry-file_fdw-and-postgres.md

   ![Modules!](/img/import_modules.png)
 </center>

-We create to modules, one which we'll call `SQLModule` that will be used to hold functions that run a Query to determine what the changeset looks like and one that will actually execute insert/update/delete the data in our service tables.
+We create two modules, one which we'll call `SQLModule` that will be used to hold functions that run a Query to determine what the changeset looks like and one that will actually execute insert/update/delete the data in our service tables.
 Let's call that one the `ImportModule`.

 __Full disclosure__: In the real world, we employ data checking and we actually need to grab data from multiple files into a state that makes sense to use it in the tools we built for our customers.
 That also means, that reality is usually not as simple as it is and we needed to design more complex queries, joining the data of multiple CSVs together.